taskflow/taskflow/README.md

 ### *emplace/silent_emplace/placeholder*

 The main different between `emplace` and `silent_emplace` is the return value.
-The method `emplace` gives you a future object to retrieve the result of the callable when the task completes.
+The method `emplace` gives you a [std::future][std::future] object to retrieve the result of the callable when the task completes.

 ```cpp